olivia-em/docblog/src/catn/week1.md

 <br>

 Before the readings, I had a couple ideas going into the prototype, such as having multiple players, strict rules for how to play cards, and specific written out descriptions assigned to every card.
+I'm a big table-top game player, especially card games, RPGs, and social-deduction games, so I can see why I went in that direction of game-ifying the generator.
 Ultimately, I didn't like that and that's not how I'd like to approach story telling.
+I think prioritizing interpretation as the method for story generation is much more important to me than simply rearranging pre-planned ideas.
 This was cemented by the Jesper Juul reading/game, from which my big takeaway was that the definition of reality is up to interpretation and the rules/context of the world you're building.
 In that reading, Juul quotes
 Roland Barthes and the sentiment was that details make reality.
-This may be roundabout, but if my favorite part of tarot is that my interpretation is my own and I can come up with the details I think make sense, then why would I want a story generator which creates the reality and details for you??
-I would rather have something that encourages idea generation with guiding themes concepts that I can manipulate myself.
+This may be roundabout, but if my favorite part of Tarot is that my interpretation is my own and I can come up with the details I think make sense, then why would I want a story generator which creates the reality and details for you??
+I would rather have something that encourages idea generation with guiding themes & concepts that I can manipulate myself.

 <br>